Prerequisites, Requirements & Application Process

 An application for deferral will not be processed until the admission deposit is received.
 Students deferring admission must do so by the end of the first week of class in the quarter for which they were accepted.
 Students applying for a deferral of admission must meet any and all new admission requirements for that entrance year.
 A student who desires a deferral must make a request in writing to the Admissions Office.
 A nonrefundable deferral application fee is required to transfer a deposit to a new entering class.

-Applicants who have submitted a full application for admission to SCNM are eligible to reapply 12 months later.
-This includes applicants who were denied admission to SCNM or who wish to renew their application.
+Applicants who have submitted a full application for admission to SCNM and do not complete the process may submit a re-application for up to 2 years after initial application.
+This does not include applicants who were denied admission to SCNM, they must submit a new application.
 The following items must be received by the Admissions Office to be considered for reapplication:

 - Complete the reapplication form